 1 SECTION 1.
-Chapter 388, Hawaii Revised Statutes, is 2 amended by adding a new section to part I to be appropriately 3 designated and to read as follows: 4 "§388- Contractor liability; unpaid wages. (a) A 5 general contractor entering into or under a contract in the State for the erection, construction, alteration, or repair of a 6 7 building, structure, or other private work shall assume and is liable for any debt owed to a claimant for wages incurred by a 8 9 subcontractor at any tier acting under, by, or for the general contractor, for the claimant's performance of labor included in 10 the contract between the general contractor and the owner.
-The 11 12 general contractor's liability under this section shall extend only to unpaid wages to the claimant, including any interest 13 14 owed, but shall not extend to penalties, liquidated damages, or any wage, benefit, or contribution claims that result from or 15 16 are caused by retainage by the general contractor.
+Chapter 388, Hawaii Revised Statutes, is 2 amended by adding a new section to part I to be appropriately 3 designated and to read as follows: 4 "§388- Contractor liability; unpaid wages. (a) A 5 general contractor entering into or under a contract in the State for the erection, construction, alteration, or repair of a 6 7 building, structure, or other private work shall assume and is liable for any debt owed to a claimant for wages incurred by a 8 9 subcontractor at any tier acting under, by, or for the general 10 contractor, for the claimant's performance of labor included in 11 the contract between the general contractor and the owner.
+The 12 general contractor's liability under this section shall extend 13 only to unpaid wages to the claimant, including any interest 14 owed, but shall not extend to penalties, liquidated damages, or 15 any wage, benefit, or contribution claims that result from or is 16 caused by retainage by the general contractor.

-1 A ger neral contractor shall not evade or commit any act that 2 negates tl he requirements of this section; provided that this 3 section do oes not prohibit a general contractor or subcontractor 4 from cont racting with or enforcing any lawful remedies against a 5 subcontra ctor for the liability created by the nonpayment of 6 wages by the subcontractor or by a subcontractor at any tier 7 working u nder another subcontractor.
+1 A ge neral contractor shall not evade or commit any act that 2 negates t he requirements of this section; provided that this 3 section d oes not prohibit a general contractor or subcontractor 4 from cont racting with or enforcing any lawful remedies against a 5 subcontra ctor for the liability created by the nonpayment of 6 wages by the subcontractor or by a subcontractor at any tier 7 working u nder another subcontractor.
 8 (b) Notwithstanding any law to the contrary, actions to 9 enforce a general contractor's liability for unpaid wages may 10 include t he following: 11 (1) The director may enforce liability for unpaid wages 12 established by subsection (a) pursuant to chapter 387, 13 chapter 388, or a civil action against a general 14 contractor.
-The general contractor's liability shall 15 be limited to unpaid wages, including any interest 16 owed; and 17 (2) A joint labor-management cooperation committee 18 established pursuant to section 175a of the federal 19 Labor Management Cooperation Act of 1978 (29 U.S.C.
-20 175a) may bring an action in any court of competent 21 jurisdiction against a general contractor or
+The general contractor's liability shall 15 be limited to unpaid wages, including any interest 16 owed; or 17 (2) A joint labor-management cooperation committee 18 established pursuant to 29 United States Code, section 19 175a of the federal Labor Management Cooperation Act 20 of 1978 may bring an action in any court of competent 21 jurisdiction against a general contractor or